JINI’S HERD: Here are the members of The Singing Horse Herd of 11 – in the order they came to me:

 Zorra – is a domestic-born Registered Andalusian, born March 24, 2005

-I feel Zo works mostly in the 6th dimension, or somewhere in another universe.
-When she works on me (energetically in deep meditative state) I can’t feel, see, or sense what she’s doing.
+When Zo works on me (energetically in deep meditative state) I can’t feel, see, or sense what she’s doing.
 She tells me, “Stop trying to map this, just open to receive.
 Your attempts to understand are slowing/interfering with what I’m doing.”

 Audelina – is a previously semi-feral, purebred Belgian.
 She was born May 2012.

 I often say she chose such a huge body to go with her ginormous heart – she is so incredibly loving and affectionate.

 Audelina is like the Divine Mother – so strong and powerful, yet pure love and nurturing.

 She will smooch you and do your hair.
 If you have a ponytail she will make it more bouffant – she likes things big and puffy.

 Aude is lead mare in the herd and will move only for Montaro.
 She is the finest example of balanced motherhood (of Juno) that I have ever seen.

 Aude set me a real challenge with her name; she said she wanted a name that reflected her Belgian heritage, with the letter “A”.
 It took me almost 2 weeks to find Audelina – which we are both very happy with.

 Montaro – is a previously semi-feral Fjord/Belgian cross, he was born June 2013.
 I’m told the official term for his coloring is Lineback Dun.